Machine learning with neural networks

-is the number of ways in which $k$ occurrences of $+1$ can be distributed over $M$ places.
-We expect that the quantity $2k-M$ is Gaussian distributed with mean zero and variance $M$.
-To demonstrate this, it is convenient to use the variable $z= (2k-M)/\sqrt{M}$ which is Gaussian with mean zero and unit variance.
-Therefore we substitute $k = \frac{M}{2}+ \frac{\sqrt{M}}{2}z$ into Equation (\ref{eq:Pk}) and take the limit of large $M$ using Stirling's approximation
+We want to show that $P_{k,M}$ approaches a Gaussian distribution for large $M$, with mean zero and with variance $M$.
+Since the variance diverges as $M\to\infty$, it is convenient to use the variable $z= (2k-M)/\sqrt{M}$.
+The central-limit theorem implies that $z$ is Gaussian with mean zero and unit variance in the limit of large $M$.
+To prove that this is the case, we substitute $k = \frac{M}{2}+ \frac{\sqrt{M}}{2}z$ into Equation (\ref{eq:Pk}) and take the limit of large $M$ using Stirling's approximation